SathyaMadhu/Airbnb_Analysis/README.md

-# Airbnb Data Analysis
+AIRBNB DATA ANALYSIS

-**Objective :**
+**PROJECT OBJECTIVE :**

-This Project aims to analyze and Visualize Airbnb data to provide user friendly and Valuable Insights into Pricing Variations, Review Score and Location-based Trends and Data Driven Vision for the easy decision making.
+This Project aims to analyse and visualize a Comprehensive dataset of AIRBNB, a Popular Platform for lodging Rentals.
+This Analysis provide User friendly interactive dashboard for Valuable Insights which includes Pricing Variations, Review Score, Property type Analysis and Location-based Trends and Data Driven Vision for the easy decision making.

-**Technologies employed:**
+**TECHNOLOGIES EMPLOYED:**

-•	**Data Extraction:** Python Scripts employed to extract data from JSON file

-**•	Data Processing:** Python, Pandas
+**Data Extraction:**  Python Scripts employed to extract data from JSON file **Data Processing:** Python, Pandas

-**•	Dashboard:** Streamlit, Plotly (Live Geo Visualizations and other Charts) and **Power BI**
+**Dashboard:** Streamlit, Plotly (Live Geo Visualizations and other Charts) and **Power BI**

 **Python Libraries/Modules Engaged:**
 •	Import streamlit as st